19bibo85/ClubElo.API/README.md

 Notice tha the date must be in the format yyyy-MM-dd (2024-01-01).

-## How to get the Elo features?
+## How to get the Elo fixtures?

-You can get the Elo features by creating an instance of the `ClubEloHttpClient` class and calling the `GetClubEloFixturesAsync` method.
+You can get the Elo fixtures by creating an instance of the `ClubEloHttpClient` class and calling the `GetClubEloFixturesAsync` method.

 ```cs
 var client = new ClubEloHttpClient();